 You may be able to claim if a cancelled flight had a knock-on effect on yours.
 Airlines can only use extraordinary weather as a defence if it affects the “flight in question”.

 In some circumstances, airlines may be forced to award compensation if they did not take precautions.
 For example, if they did not use antifreeze during wintry conditions, you may be able to claim.
 However, this is hard to prove.
 A good way to check is to see if other airlines’ flights have been delayed or cancelled.

 Ultimately, Air Traffic Control will decide whether or not it was safe to travel during the inclement weather.

 How will airlines take care of me if my flight is delayed?

 If your flight is delayed for a significant amount of time, you need to make a decision.
 Firstly, you should find out when your airline will be able to fly you to your destination.
 It is their legal obligation to get you there, but this may be very time-consuming.

 For delays of more than five hours, you can opt out of your flight.
 You’ll be entitled to a full refund, and if you’re transferring, you will be entitled to a flight back to the departure airport.

-These laws are applicable to all EU airports as well as Iceland, Liechtenstein, Norway and Switzerland airports.
+These laws are applicable to all EU and UK airports as well as Iceland, Liechtenstein, Norway and Switzerland airports.

 If yours is a short flight, your airline must offer support after two hours.
 This may be longer for long-haul flights.
 Generally, they must provide: